Party-Hats/Dota-Quiz-Twitch-Bot/README.md

 #### channelAdmin
 The name of the twitch user, that is able to execute the Admin Commands

+#### disableBotWhenChannelIsOffline
+When enabled, the quiz is automatically stopped when stream is offline

 #### postQuestionIntervalInSeconds
 The interval in which questions should be posted in seconds